- Small and lightweight

 Sony RX100 V – Design and Handling

-From the outside, there isn’t a huge deal to differentiate the RX100 V from its predecessor, the RX100 IV.
-Its small, solid body give it a premium feel.
+From the outside, there isn’t a huge deal to differentiate the RX100 V from its stablemates.
+Its small, solid body give it a really premium feel.

 There’s no grip on the front of the camera, so it might be an idea to always have the hand strap attached to ensure you don’t accidentally drop it.
 You can purchase an optional grip that can be attached to the front of the camera if you find it too smooth.
 On the rear of the camera you’ll find a small rubberised thumb rest.